mauriciofmar3/mauriciofmar3.github.com/_posts/2014-02-28-better-pathfinding.md

 ![Systems map in EVE Online](/images/eve-systems.png)

-I thought I'd do my duty to hop on [the MagicalTux hate bandwagon](https://news.ycombinator.com/item?id=7332391) by addressing his EVE pathfinder.
+I thought I'd [hop on the MagicalTux haters bandwagon](https://news.ycombinator.com/item?id=7332391) by addressing his EVE pathfinder.
 Although I could nitpick on matters of style, I don't think that's constructive.
 Instead, I want to focus on the core- that is, the [all-pairs shortest path solver](https://en.wikipedia.org/wiki/Shortest_path_problem#All-pairs_shortest_paths) which is the basis of his algorithm.
 The general idea is to generate an index which contains, for each system, the next hop to take in order to reach any given system.
 This uses O(n^2) space but allows efficient pathfinding between any two arbitrary systems in the universe.
 All of this is perfectly fine so far.
 The problem is how he goes about constructing this index.

-This is his algorithm:
+Based on my reading of his code, this appears to be his algorithm:

 1. Inform each system how to reach its adjacent systems.
 2. For each system, look for known paths to systems 1 hop away and advertise those paths to its adjacent systems.